Skip to content

 Clarify your recovery objectives

 We know, we know.
 Your ultimate goal is to avoid disaster altogether.
 But hear us out.
-You should also set recovery objectives based on the assumption that, at some point, you’ll experience a disaster.
-Setting these goals now helps meet relevant compliance requirements while guiding your strategy, including the frequency of your data backups and your failover and failback processes.
+You should also set recovery objectives based on the assumption that, at some point, you’ll experience a disaster event.
+Setting these goals now helps meet relevant compliance requirements while guiding your disaster recovery strategies, including the frequency of your data backups and your failover and failback processes.
 Two metrics stand out for goal setting:

 Assess risks

-Perform a risk assessment and business impact analysis to identify potential threats and predict their consequences.
-Depending on the results, you might create multiple disaster recovery plans to better address more specific scenarios, such as the following:
+Perform a risk assessment (including risk analysis) and business impact analysis to identify potential threats and predict their consequences.
+Depending on the results, you might create multiple disaster recovery plans to better address each specific disaster scenario, such as the following:

 Reduce your attack surface in a few clicks